Electric Vehicles (EVs) Test-Bed

 The application process is now closed.
 Data collection has ended on 31 Dec 2013 and a review of collated data is currently underway.

-As of 31 December 2013, there are 89 registered EVs under the test-bed; involving 53 organisations.
+In all, 89 EVs participated in the test-bed; involving 53 organisations.
 To cater to the charging needs of the EVs, 68 normal charging stations (full charge within 7-8 hours) and 3 quick charging stations (full charge within 30-45 minutes) have been deployed.

 Please click here for the list of participating organisations.